This leaflet provides advice for:

 Whilst you are waiting for the ambulance, do not leave the injured person alone and do keep checking on them.

 Minor head injury and knocks to the head are common, particularly in children.
 Following the injury, if the person is awake (conscious) and there is no deep cut or severe head damage, it is unusual for there to be any damage to the brain.

 It is normal after a knock to the head to have a mild headache.
 Sometimes there is also tenderness over bruising or mild swelling of the scalp.

 However, sometimes a knock to the head can cause damage to the brain or to a blood vessel next to the brain.
 A damaged blood vessel may bleed into the brain.
 This is uncommon but can be serious, as a build-up of clotting blood can cause pressure on the brain.

-- Worsening headache not going away with paracetamol.
+- Worsening headache - which does not go away with paracetamol (but see below).